snotskie/ttrpg/md/index.md

 Also note:

 - **One Aid at a Time:** You may only receive situational aid once per roll.
 If multiple effects would provide situational aid during the same roll, you choose which one to use.
+- **Aid from Exceptional Gains:** Things gained in this game are usually narrative in function only, such as items, information, and alliances.
+When they would be especially helpful, they reduce Check difficulties.
+However, sometimes it is appropriate to represent things gained that go above and beyond the normal as providing a "receive $+3$ in aid" effect.

 ### Spark Rolls
 <!-- _class: rules -->